mckennapsean/dissertation/content/01-intro.md

 design decisions for each design activity.
-We introduce this framework as a methodology for visualization designers pursuing problem-driven work, such as design studies, but we also recognize its potential usefulness for general visualization design, teaching novice visualization designers, and data visualization pedagogy.
-The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the design decisions made and visualization-specific artifacts obtained.
-Other novel aspects of this framework include its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models.
+We introduce this framework as a methodology for visualization designers pursuing problem-driven work, such as design studies, but we also recognize its potential usefulness for general visualization design and data visualization pedagogy.
+The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the justifiable design decisions made and visualization-specific artifacts obtained.
+Other novel aspects of this framework include its flexibility for design iteration, actionability to guide visualization designers, and discoverability of user-centered design methods

 To strengthen the contribution of this framework, we evaluated its use and application across several different visualization design projects.
-Specifically, we utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @Staheli2014; @McKenna2015;
-@mckenna2016], and data visualization storytelling [@mckenna2017].
+Specifically, we utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @McKenna2015; @mckenna2016], and data visualization storytelling [@mckenna2017].
 For each of these projects, we employed a variety of qualitative and quantitative design methods in order to validate the utility of this framework in real-world projects and reflect on their use in future visualization design projects.
 We describe two case studies for visualization of cyber security datasets that illustrate examples of how to use this framework and provide rich descriptions behind a variety of different visualization design artifacts.
 To explore teaching and validating this framework in the classroom, we created concrete, step-by-step worksheets for each activity that we evaluated through a series of qualitative surveys and interviews with novice visualization designers.
-As a result of this evaluation, we discovered that novices effectively learned how to design and develop a visualization system while justifying their decisions using the design activity worksheets.
+As a result of this evaluation, we discovered that students effectively learned how to design and develop a visualization system while justifying their decisions using the design activity worksheets.